BankIDNorge/bankid-app-activation-spi/bankid-app-api.md

 # BankID app API guide

-The BankID app is HA2-mechanism in the BankID infrastructure.
-This implies that the RA-system of the bank issuing the users BankID, must support the HA2-mechanism _bapp_.
+The BankID app is a HA2-mechanism in the BankID infrastructure.
+This implies that the RA-system of the bank issuing the users BankID must support the HA2-mechanism _bapp_.
 When a user downloads and activates the BankID app, Vipps will send a request to the issuing bank to add the _bapp_ HA2 mechanism (OTP) to the users BankID.

-## Vipps request server

-The request from Vipps are made from the servers described in [Getting Started](https://github.com/vippsas/bankid-app-api/blob/master/bankid-app-getting-started.md)

-Please make sure that requests from these servers are allowed through firewalls, etc.

-**Note:** Vipps may change the IP addresses that we make callbacks from.
-To ensure that you are whitelisting the corrects IP addresses please use these hostnames.
+Please see the BankID Core (COI) documentation for more information on the BankID HA2 mechanism.

 ## BankID app API
 Vipps offers an administration API allowing the bank issuing BankIDs to query if a user has activated BankID app, and to enable/disable the app for a given user.
-Security is provided by OpenID connect (OIDC) access tokens, issues by BankID OIDC
+Security is provided by OpenID connect (OIDC) access tokens, issued by BankID OIDC.

 ## API endpoints required by Vipps from the bank
 In order for Vipps to request BankID app to be added as HA2 mechanism for a users BankID, the bank must implement the API described here.

 ### Request endpoints
 In order for Vipps to request BankID app to be added as OTP mechanism for a users BankID, the servcie described in the list below must be offered by the bank.
 The endpoints must accept signed HTTP messages according to the [Signing HTTP Messages](https://tools.ietf.org/html/draft-cavage-http-signatures-12) protocol.
 The requests sent by Vipps contains a Signature header as described in the protocol.
 The signature algorithm used is rsa-sha256.
-All request headers listed below are included in the signature.
+All the request headers listed below are included in the signature.
 The receiver must verify the signature using the certificate acquired from Vipps as described in [Getting Started](https://github.com/vippsas/bankid-app-api/blob/master/bankid-app-getting-started.md).

 | Service | Verb | Response Schema: application/json | Description |